 Clearly, we can do better.

 For certain tests, decentralizing the current cumbersome blood testing process will only benefit patients.
 First, it could dramatically reduce costs.
 Simply drawing less tubes of blood and taking sample transport out of the equation could generate significant savings.
-In addition, fast testing means clinicians no longer have to track down patients days later to share results and discuss next steps.
+In addition, fast testing means clinicians no longer need to track down patients days later to share results and discuss next steps.
 They can do it that day – that hour – potentially improving compliance.

 Providing these services in pharmacies and clinics brings them closer to where people live and work – an important improvement for consumers constantly on the go.
 Instead of enduring long waits, people could get tested during their lunch hours and still have time to eat.
-Instead of drawing tube after tube, local, benchtop instruments could produce accurate results with just a few drops of blood.
+Instead of drawing tube after tube, benchtop instruments could produce accurate results with just a few drops of blood.
 Even more importantly, removing barriers to testing helps people consistently access these critical diagnostic resources.

-Theranos’ founder, Elizabeth Holmes, got most things wrong, but she did understand the potential impact convenience could have on consumer engagement.
+Theranos’ founder, Elizabeth Holmes, got most things wrong, but she did understand the potential impact that convenience could have on consumer engagement.
 When Arizona modified its state law to allow consumers to order their own testing, retail outlets quickly stepped up to offer the tests and over one hundred thousand people took advantage of the change in a short period of time.

 Consumers are demanding change, and while centralized labs will be critical for delivering complex specialized testing, moving routine testing closer to the consumer will help give them more regular insights into their health.
 With that, it’s important to us to develop a method that’s worthy of their trust.
 By embracing proven scientific, engineering and design principles we can provide accurate, inexpensive, decentralized blood testing that will lower costs, influence improvements in healthcare and create a streamlined experience for both clinicians and consumers.